 While there may not be the perfect person for roles in these regions, there are a few essential characteristics.
 Jamshid suggests the right candidate would have effective planning and organisational skills, be able to make timely decisions, and not be afraid to take the initiative.
 He also places emphasis on “knowing and respecting local context and culture, being culturally adaptable and respecting your co-workers.
 And of course being effective in stressful situations.”

 Having mental resilience and a high level of stress management is also important, as these jobs are often governed by strict deadlines and changing circumstances where urgent decisions need to be made with confidence.

-“People with a natural curiosity, an openness of mind, the humility not to assume that the “aid givers” have the answers and the simple gift of striking up conversation with absolutely anyone are all qualities that stand you in good stead as a humanitarian worker,” says James Veysey, COO of CTG.
+When it comes to working in humanitarian roles in high-risk areas James Veysey, COO of CTG, had the following advice: “People with a natural curiosity, an openness of mind, the humility not to assume that the “aid givers” have the answers and the simple gift of striking up conversation with absolutely anyone are all qualities that stand you in good stead as a humanitarian worker.”

 Preparation & Training